 Unfortunately, this gun doesn’t have quite the same easy-to-open-and-close action as its .308 brother.
 Once that action gets started, it flies open and back, cycling extremely fast.
 But it takes a tug to get it open, and you have to be sure to fully close it.
 After 300 rounds, it was considerably better.
 My 12-year-old son had no problem cycling the action.

 The hallmark of a varmint caliber like this one is (or should be) accuracy.
 A small hole will sink a big ship, but it had better be in the right place.
-Henry’s motto is “Made in America, or Not Made at All.”
+Henry Rifle’s motto is “Made in America, or Not Made at All.”
 That extends to their in-house-made barrels — ensuring both reliable supply as well as the level of accuracy I’ve come to expect from the last Long Ranger.

 All in all, I fired 60 rounds from bags for accuracy testing without cleaning the rifle prior to or during the shooting.
 I was really surprised at that level of accuracy in a lever gun with my last review, and now I know I can rely on it with the smaller caliber as well.

 Beyond bench accuracy, this rifle excels from the kneel and standing positions.
 Like all rifles, it greatly benefit from an actual shooter’s sling.
-Standing unslung at 100 yards, I had little trouble hitting an eight-inch circle.
+Standing unslung at 100 yards, I had little trouble hitting an 8-inch circle.
 Slung up, I could stretch that out to 300 yards.

 The Long Ranger, in any of its calibers, is a breeze to fire in any position, with great balance.
 The recoil’s so light you can watch your round strike the target even at 50 yards.
 It just doesn’t buck at all.